The so-called Adelson primary has begun.

 Former Florida Governor Jeb Bush

-As Eric D. Frank wrote for Online Poker Report, President Jeb Bush would be unlikely to be a friend of online gambling.
+As Eric D. Frank wrote, President Jeb Bush would be unlikely to be a friend of online gambling.

 Bush fought against virtually all attempts to expand gaming during his time as governor of Florida.
 Back in 2008, Bush called Florida a “family-friendly, wholesome, prosperous” state, adding that “gambling doesn’t have a part in that.”